About Abby

 The way I support clients going through fertility challenges and narcissistic abuse recovery is shaped by my own journey.
 It helps me connect on a deeper, more meaningful level and offer the kind of empathy that only comes from lived experience.

-My goal is to help you feel less alone on your journey.
+My goal is to help you feel less alone on your journey and offer hope.

 My Professional Journey